 Pot Odds in Poker: How to Calculate & Use Them 2026

 Pot odds tell you whether a call is profitable.
-They compare the price you pay (the bet you must call) to the size of the pot you stand to win, giving you a clear number to measure against your chances of winning the hand.
-If your equity is higher than the price the pot is charging you, calling makes money over time.
-If it’s lower, you fold.
+They compare the price you pay (the bet you must call) to the size of the pot you can win.
+If your equity is higher than what the pot charges you, calling makes money over time.
+If it is lower, you fold.

 What Are Pot Odds?